IgnasiSanfeliu/sm64-port-catalan-translation/README.md

 #### *Informació en anglès, per a llegir la versió catalana si us plau pujeu a munt.*

 The Super Mario 64 Catalan translation is created to bring the game to a new language using the SM64 Decompilation Port, so it is playable on all systems wanted.
-This project is **not** related, by any means, to the original Decompilation Project nor the Port teams.
+This project is **not** related, by any means, to the original Decompilation Project nor Port teams.

 The contents, info and instructions of the SM64 Port are detailed below: